aifeipeng/tizen-react/README.md

-# React Tizen
+# React Tizen with dashjs

-This project is based on [Create React App](https://github.com/facebook/create-react-app)
+This project is based on [Create React App](https://github.com/facebook/create-react-app) with a dashjs player

 There are several steps to make this project work on a Tizen emulator or TV.